TheRealAnonymous008/quartz/content/Marine Corps Martial Arts.md

 		* Apply slowly to gain compliance.
 		* A wristlock can also be used to throw someone off balance since they are forced to rotate.
 		* **Come Along** - in addition to a wrist lock, apply pressure on the elbow.
+		* Additional pressure can be applied to the radial nerve and ulnar nerve by moving out and down in a circular motion.
+		* Pushing up on the elbow in the opposite direction of the hand also adds pressure.

 * **Takedown** - sed to bring the subject to the floor to gain further control.
 	* A come along wrist cuff can be used as a precursor to a takedown by pulling the target by their wrist.
 After taking them down, apply pressure to the target's back and put their hands at the center of their backs.
+		* More pain can be applied by applying pressure to the finger joints and bending them away from each other.

 	* **Ambar Takedown** - a joint manipulation in which pressure is applied on a locked elbow or above the joint.
 Apply slowly to gain compliance.
 		* The arm is used as a lever to topple the opponent and apply pain on the elbow.